secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/startups-program-verification.md

 # Verification Flow

-Here are some common workflows and how to qualify a Startup for the program:
+Here are some common workflows associated with managing the program, including qualifying a startup:

-1. Review application within Zendesk " Startups " view
+1. Review application within Zendesk "Startups" view

-Example: User Did not submit complete application Zendesk Actions
+Scenario: User did not submit complete application
+**Zendesk Actions**
-Use Macro: "Funding Info"
+Use macro: "Funding Info"
-Salesforce action:
+Thenm in Salesforce:

 - 1. Open lead / contact in the ticket
 - 2. Ctrl F "Startups Program Status"
 - 3. Change the status to Funding Docs Requested

 2. User Submitted application with link to crunchbase or funding Status (Complete Application)

 - What is their funding amount?
 If less than $5 Million USD they are deemed Seed Stage.
 - *Seed Stage Flow*
 - 1. Use "Seed stage" Macro to send over welcome email to customer